 Sickle cell disease is a blood disorder in which the red blood cells are misshapen into a characteristic sickle shape because of abnormal levels of hemoglobin.
 Sickle cell is the most commonly diagnosed blood disorder, and the disease disproportionately affects African Americans and Hispanic people.
 Sickle cell disease is also known as sickle cell, sickle cell anemia, hemoglobin S, SS disease, and sickling disorder.

-Early symptoms of sickle cell include pain, infections, delayed growth, and jaundice.
+Early symptoms of sickle cell disease include pain, infections, delayed growth, and jaundice.
 As the disease develops, the person can suffer from chronic pain that flares up into what is called pain crises.
 The misshapen blood cells can block off regular blood supplies, causing heart attacks and strokes as well as tissue damage.
-Sickle cell can also cause severe anemia, jaundice, chronic pain, gallstones, and damage to the kidneys, liver, and spleen.
+Sickle cell disease can also cause severe anemia, jaundice, chronic pain, gallstones, and damage to the kidneys, liver, and spleen.

 Diagnosing Sickle Cell

 Most people with sickle cell are diagnosed as infants, as the US requires every newborn born in the US to undergo screening.
 Newborns are pricked at the heel for blood tests that will determine if they have the disease or linked traits.
 Follow-up care includes repeated blood tests to determine an accurate diagnosis.
 If the family suspects that the trait is present, the fetus may be tested as early as 8-10 weeks of pregnancy.
 Children or adults can also be diagnosed through a blood test.